MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/custom-renderer/view.md

 An overridden version of the `OnElementChanged` method, in each platform-specific renderer class, is the place to perform the native control instantiation and customization.
 The `SetNativeControl` method should be used to instantiate the native control, and this method will also assign the control reference to the `Control` property.
 In addition, a reference to the Xamarin.Forms control that's being rendered can be obtained through the `Element` property.

 In some circumstances, the `OnElementChanged` method can be called multiple times.
-Therefore, to prevent memory leaks, care must be taken when instantiating a new native control. `SetNativeControl` should only be created if `e.NewElement` is not `null`.
+Therefore, to prevent memory leaks, care must be taken when instantiating a new native control.
 The approach to use when instantiating a new native control in a custom renderer is shown in the following code example:

 ```csharp
 protected override void OnElementChanged (ElementChangedEventArgs<NativeListView> e)